tryscer/flock/Book/Flock-Music.md

 *(aahend I love you… so…)*

 “What do you mean,” Alice is saying, “‘it’s lost all meaning now?’”
 ​	“Just that,” I say.
 Around us, the drive-in is a dark sea of cars.
-Elvis is breaking a guitar inches away from some rude guy’s face.
+On screen, Elvis is breaking a guitar inches away from some rude guy’s face.
 Seeing the bare insides of the guitar makes me cringe.
 ​	“What’s lost meaning?”
 Eleanore is saying from the front seat.
 ​	“Mind your own beeswax,” I say.
-I squeeze Alice’s hand in a way that I hope will convey ‘let’s get out of here’.
+I squeeze Alice’s hand in a way that I hope will say, ‘let’s get out of here’.
 ​
 Outside, the cars are illuminated in the silvery light from the screen and the cars are humming with Elvis’s crooning coming from cheap speakers and people calling at each other across cars.
-Some people travel between cars or wander off to the concession stand in the middle of the lot.
+Some people travel between cars or wander off to the concession stand in the back of the lot.
 We stand outside our car, breathing the night air and not looking at each other.
 ​	"What's wrong?" she says, taking my hand.
 ​	“It's just that... the hand pressing...
 I wanted it to be *our* thing, and now it’s *everybody’s*.
 It’s *worthless*.”
 ​	“Aw,” she says.
 She puts her hand up on my chest.
 “You can be *really* stupid sometimes.”
 ​	I stare at her in disbelief and she laughs – an innocent laugh, not mean, but it makes me angrier.
 ​	“Tim,” she says, “Don't you get it yet?
 It better when more folks join in.”
 ​	“What does?”
 ​	She shrugs.
 “Whatever.
 Love, I guess.
 What I’m sure is that our thing is not *worthless*.
-It’s *better* now that more people share in it.”
+It’s *better* now that folks share in it.”
 ​	“Now you sound like one of them communists.”
 ​	“Katyushka, super-spy, at your serviiice,” she says, attempting a Russian accent.
-“I’ll tell you what, Ivan, I’ll make you a deal.
+“I’ll tell you what, *Ivan*, I’ll make you a deal.
 We press hands again and if it doesn’t work I’ll…” she smiles and bites her lip.
 ​	“You do what?”
 ​	“I’ll make it worth your while,” she says and winks at me.
 ​	“You talk just like a starlet,” I say.
 I kiss her, a wild, hungry kiss.
 ​	“So,” says Cindy behind us, “that’s the way it’s gonna be, huh?”

 I leave Alice and Cindy to talk by the car and I wander off to the concession stand.
 A bored teenager in an orange and white shirt is picking his nose by the till.
 I wait in line to get a Moon Pie for Alice and a pack of Buzz for myself.
 The couple in front of me are teenagers, too, but clearly not from our caravan.
 ​	"I knew it was a bad idea to come," the girl says.
-She wears a denim jacket and a knee-long skirt and chewing gum.
+She wears a denim jacket and a knee-long skirt and she's chewing gum.
 ​	"I gotta tell ya," says her boy, also chewing gum, "I gotta tell ya I agree with ya.
 Watching this movie is a *bummer*.
 Damn Sue Ellen for making us come."
 ​	I tell them, "I got a feeling you're gonna be glad you came tonight."
 ​	"What did you say?" says the boy.